top of page

 Since the compass card should always remain aligned with the magnetic meridian.
 The effect of the turning card is to cause the compass to under read during the turn.

-Southern Hemisphere Southerly Heading Tu
+Southern Hemisphere Southerly Heading Turning Error

 TURNING ERROR ON SOUTHERN HEMISPHERE ON SOUTHERLY HEADING